gidden/benchmarks/readme.rst

 describing the materials to be used in the simulation; facilities, describing the facilities that will act in the simulation; and fuel cycle, describing the behavior of the fuel cycle during the simulation (e.g., when certain types of facilities become available).
+Each section includes an optional metadata structure.
+The purpose of this structure is to provide additional information, including simulator-specific information.
+A classic example is that of fuel assembly geometry, described in [BOUCHER07]_, which could be included in the metadata of a reactor facility.
+In general, we try to prescribe to the examples laid forth in other specification languages in computational nuclear science (e.g. [MATTOON12]_).
+We are additionally guided by this work when arbitrary decisions must be made, e.g., using camelCase instead of other ways to write compound_words.

 Materials
 +++++++++

 A 'materials specification' defines the isotopic makeup of material in a fuel cycle simulation.
-For the purposes of benchmarks, isotopic definitions generally come in two flavors: predescribed recipes or process-defined isotopic vectors.
+For the purposes of benchmarks, isotopic definitions generally come in two flavors: prescribed recipes or process-defined isotopic vectors.
 A predefined recipes is straightforward, and an example of this is unirradiated uranium.
-Natural uranium's isotopics are well known (within deviations in natural abundancies), and the enrichment process can be modeled with simple analytical equations.
+Natural uranium's isotopics are well known (within deviations in natural abundances), and the enrichment process can be modeled with simple analytical equations.
 Accordingly, precise isotopic recipes can be provided for such materials.
-During and after irradiation, however, complex physical models are required to obtain precies isotopic compositions; the current best practice for the majority of models is to perform such calculations offline (i.e., not within a simulation).
+During and after irradiation, however, complex physical models are required to obtain precise isotopic compositions; the current best practice for the majority of models is to perform such calculations offline (i.e., not within a simulation).
 Accordingly, certain factual statements can be made based on domain-level knowledge to place restrictions or constraints on a defined